sarahseewhy/CV/README.md

 ### Development
 ---------------
-Grounded in a fascination with what makes objects and organisations ‘tick’ I followed a career as a historian of culture and computer science.
-Seeking more collaborative work I shifted careers to pursue a field that intrigued and challenged me: software development.

 ####[Deloitte Digital, London](http://www.deloittedigital.com/eu/)
 **Developer, Nov 3 - Present**

 _Technical Building_
 * Built RESTful microservices, contributed to the implementation of Rundeck and Ansible scripts, and championed best practices on project.
 Discovered and applied a more robust way of testing project code by delving into Mockito, JUnit, and TDD strategies.
 * Pursued ownership of project deliverable from design to implementation, collaborating with senior developers and client Solution Design team.